suwalutions/PurrfectKit/CONTRIBUTING.md

 # Contributing to PurrfectKit

-Welcome to **PurrfectKit**, a whimsical Python library blending feline charm with powerful NLP, OCR, and document processing!
-We’re thrilled you’re here to contribute to our Thai cat breed-inspired modules.
+Welcome to **PurrfectKit**, we’re thrilled you’re here to contribute to our Thai cat breed-inspired modules.

 This guide explains how to set up your environment, submit changes, and align with our purr-fect standards.

 ## 🐾 Getting Started

 ### Prerequisites
-- **Python**: Version 3.10 to 3.12.4.
+- **Python**: Version 3.12.4.
 - **uv**: Recommended for fast dependency management (alternatively, `pip`).
 - **Git**: For cloning and managing the repository.